htoomaungmaung/challenges/README.md

   },
 ```
 Since the json-server is not capable of processing the data, the calculation will still be done at the frontend.
 However, it is easier to migrate to more powerful backend server.

+# Reduck
+Restructure the redux with reduck style to be extensible
+Another advantage of redux strucuture is that all the tests and logic implementation are located in the same folder.
+Easier for developer to visualize the folder structure.
+> The main inspiration comes from https://github.com/erikras/ducks-modular-redux